Dear GoMad Nomad,

 When to Visit Korea

-Korea is wonderful example of a place with four distinct seasons.
+Korea is a wonderful example of a place with four distinct seasons.
 Your decision when to visit Korea will definitely impact your experience there.
 Winter (December-February) is cold and occasionally snowy.
-Spring (March – May) sees warm days and cool nights.
+Spring (March-May) sees warm days and cool nights.
 Summer (June-August) can be brutally hot and humid with potentially heavy rain.
 Autumn (September – November) can be cool or warm.

 If you don’t mind the heat, and some heavy rain, summer can be an OK time to visit.
 Similarly to the winter, you could duck indoors to eat or visit museums during the heat of the day.
 Then enjoy the rest of the day visiting temples, palaces, historic sights, or hiking in the mountains.